ossf/wg-supply-chain-integrity/governance/CHARTER.md

 ## 3. Technical Initiatives

 - a.
 Each TI sponsored by the SCI WG articulates annually how its work lowers adoption friction for some defined maintainer population; the WG offers brokering, research, and cross-TI integration capacity in return.
-The current roster is maintained in [`README.md`](../README.md#technical-initiatives), not in this charter, so that TI-level changes don't require a charter amendment.
+The current roster is maintained in [`README.md`](../README.md#technical-initiatives).

 - b. **Admission criteria.** A proposed Technical Initiative is eligible for SCI WG sponsorship when it demonstrates, at proposal time, both of the following: